 Marc LeBoutillierChief Executive Officer (CEO) MHA, CHE

-Our hospital has experienced significant evolution over the past few years.
-As we approach 2020, we now have in place solid foundations for the future of our Hospital:
+Our hospital has experienced a rapid evolution over the past few years.
+As we embark on a new strategic course for 2020-24, we have solid foundations in place for the future of our Hospital:

 - A modern infrastructure with leading-edge medical equipment;